Kuzey Kıbrıs Turkcell

-Kıbrıs Mobile Telekomünikasyon Ltd., doing business as Kuzey Kıbrıs Turkcell or KKTCELL' is one of the two major mobile carriers in Northern Cyprus.
+Kıbrıs Mobile Telekomünikasyon Ltd., doing business as Kuzey Kıbrıs Turkcell or KKTCELL is one of the two major mobile carriers in Northern Cyprus.
 A subsidiary of Turkcell, it was launched as the second provider in the country after KKTC Telsim on 28 July 1999.
 By March 2009, Kuzey Kıbrıs Turkcell had reached 318 thousand subscribers.

-Kuzey Kıbrıs Turkcell subscribers have started to be able to use 3G (3rd Generation) technology at November 2008.
+Kuzey Kıbrıs Turkcell subscribers have started to be able to use 3G (3rd Generation) technology in 2008, and 4G as of September 2023.